A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 This is a bright, floral, lemon-lavender dessert that has a sweet and tangy lemon filling, a cookie crust, and lavender whipped cream.

-Of all the recipes to enjoy during the spring and summer, this Lemon Icebox Pie With Lavender is one I look forward to the most!
+Of all the recipes to enjoy during the spring and summer, Lemon Icebox Pie With Lavender is one I look forward to the most!

 In the fall we like this Apple Cider Donut Icebox Cake!